kevinalmansa/kevinalmansa.github.io/_posts/2017-8-2-IPTables.md

 ### Tables

-IPTables get's it's name from it's design.
-It uses five tables which construct it's functionality:
+IPTables is used to configure the five Linux kernel tables which construct the functionality:

   1. `filter` the default table.
 This holds all actions typical of a firewall.
   2. `nat` Network Address Translation (port forwarding).